alishag0101/Cross-Asset-Risk-Parity-on-Global-Macro-Indices/README.md

   This notebook allows you to:

-  1. *Visualize macroeconomic indicators.*
-  2. *Perform PCA or explore correlations between factors.*
+  i. *Visualize macroeconomic indicators.* ii. *Perform PCA or explore correlations between factors.*

 3. **View Outputs**
   After running the pipeline, key outputs will include: